rokbenko/ai-playground/crewai-tutorials/1-Podcast_prepper/podcast_prepper/README.md

 ## ⚙️ Workflow ⚙️

-1. Run the CrewAI flow: `poetry run start`
+1. Run the CrewAI flow using Poetry: `poetry run flow`
 2. Enter the guest's first and last name
 3. CrewAI working... (*Note: You don't need to do anything.*)
 4. When the Guest Research crew collects data on the guest, it will prompt you for human input (i.e., feedback)
 5. CrewAI working... (*Note: You don't need to do anything.*)
 6. The project's final output is saved in the format `<name>_<surname>_report.md` (*Note: For an example, refer to the [`rok_benko_report.md`](https://github.com/rokbenko/ai-playground/blob/main/crewai-tutorials/1-Podcast_prepper/podcast_prepper/rok_benko_report.md) file, generated if the entered guest is Rok Benko.*)

-After starting the CrewAI flow, a terminal input prompt will appear, as shown in the screenshot below.
+After running the CrewAI flow, a terminal input prompt will appear, as shown in the screenshot below.
 Enter the guest's first and last name.
 For example, I entered *Rok Benko*.

 ![Guest input prompt](https://github.com/rokbenko/ai-playground/blob/main/crewai-tutorials/1-Podcast_prepper/podcast_prepper/guest_input_prompt.png)